tinode/chat/chatbot/python/README.md

 ```
 You can work around this using:
 ```
-$ python -m pip install tinode_grpc --ignore-installed
+$ python -m pip install MidnightChat_grpc --ignore-installed
 ```

 ### Run the chatbot

-Start the [tinode server](../../INSTALL.md) first.
+Start the [MidnightChat server](../../INSTALL.md) first.
 Then start the chatbot with credentials of the user you want to be your bot, `alice` in this example:
 ```
 python chatbot.py --login-basic=alice:alice123
 ```